Thomas Flynn (VC): Victoria Cross

-For conspicuous gallantry, in the charge on the Enemy's guns on the 28th November, 1857, when, being himself wounded, he engaged in a hand to hand encounter two of the Rebel Artillerymen.
+For conspicuous gallantry, in the charge on the Enemy's guns on the 28th of November 1857, when, being himself wounded, he engaged in a hand-to-hand encounter two of the Rebel Artillerymen.

 Post-army life

 After he left the army, he fell on hard times and was sent to Athlone Workhouse.
 His local Member of Parliament, Donal Sullivan, raised the matter in the House of Commons in April 1892.
 After reference to Flynn's previous gallantry, Sullivan asked the Financial Secretary to the War Office St John Brodrick: